FaiyazKhalid/Power-Search/README.md

 # [Power Wiki Search](http://mudroljub.github.io/power-wiki-search/)

-AngularJS module for consuming Wikipedia API.
+Search engine for Wikipedia and other Wikimedia projects.

 See it in action: [mudroljub.github.io/power-wiki-search](http://mudroljub.github.io/power-wiki-search/)